SciML/SciMLExpectations.jl/docs/src/tutorials/gpu_bayesian.md

 our parameter distribution given by the Bayesian estimation, solve the ODE 100,000 times, and then take the average.
 But is 100,000 ODE solves enough?
 Well it's hard to tell, and even then, the convergence of this approach is slow.
-This is the Monte Carlo approach and it converges to the correct answer by `sqrt(N)`.
+This is the Monte Carlo approach, and it converges to the correct answer by `sqrt(N)`.
 Slow.

 However, the [Koopman expectation](https://arxiv.org/abs/2008.08737) can converge